StefanosCosta/streaming-platform/README.md

 ```

 #### GET /api/streaming/:id
-Get a single content item by ID
+Get a single content item by ID (public, no authentication required)

 **Response**: 200 OK (single content object) or 404 Not Found